 I’ve found that these rules aren’t strictly enforced and are mostly in place to allow officers to boot those folks who travel with 12 suitcases and 3 cats.
 Travelers who pack reasonably won’t have a problem.
 Luggage is stored in compartments overhead and large compartments near the doors.
 Keep an eye on your bags, as it’s not uncommon for strangers to walk off with the wrong bag.

-Ultimately, the goal is to pack light.
-Think travel backpack, duffle, or carry on luggage.
+Ultimately, the goal is to pack light in carry on luggage.
 I carry my Tortuga V2, which is more than enough space for all of all my packing needs.
 If you are a first time train traveler in Europe, the Setout travel backpack is perfect for your adventures.
 In fact, the bag was designed specifically for this sort of trip after the Tortuga co-founders, Fred and Jeremy, became frustrated with their luggage on their European adventure.
-If you want to go lighter, the Outbreaker duffle and daypack combo are the ultimate light travel combo.

 The Setout travel backpack was, quite literally, designed for train travel in Europe.
 This bag is just right for that kind of trip.